Return to Mérida

 It turned out it wasn't just a foggy morning for me.
 It was even more foggy in Denver, which grounded planes there and kept planes bound for Denver grounded.
 Including mine.

-Time ticked away and by the time we boarded I was fairly certain I wasn't going to catch my flight to Houston.
-And, missing that flight, I probably wouldn't make it to Merida today.
-Added in that I only had two full days in Merida, and only one to search for houses, it seemed like my whole trip was going to be wasted.
+Time ticked away, hours ticked by and by the time we boarded I was fairly certain I wasn't going to catch my flight to Houston.
+And, missing that flight, I probably wouldn't make it to Mérida today.
+Added in that I only had two full days in Mérida, and only one to search for houses, it seemed like my whole trip was going to be wasted.

 Before boarding I debated whether I should just call Angie to come and pick me up and cancel the whole thing.
-I was already having anxiety about going alone anyway.
-But I soldiered on.
+I was already having anxiety about going alone.
+But I decided to try.
 Maybe I'd get a free night in Denver before being turned around and coming home in the morning.
-That might be fun, I thought.
+That might be a nice enough escape, I thought.

 I arrived in Denver 15 minutes before my flight to Houston was scheduled to depart.
 Since they generally close the doors 15 minutes prior to a plane's departure, unless there was a delay on that flight, I had essentially missed my flight before I even unbuckled my seat-belt.

 I ran anyways.
 Hoping maybe I'd catch a bit of luck and just squeeze in under the wire.
 No such luck.
 The doors were closed.

 I waited quietly in line behind a man in a suit who was belligerently confronting the person working the desk.

 "Just open the doors and let me on!" he yelled.
 She explained that wasn't possible.
 If you're not at your gate within 15 minutes of boarding (is that the right time?) they give your seats away to standby passengers.
 Even if she opened the doors, his seat was gone and so was mine.
 He would have to catch the next flight to Houston later that evening.
 He was less than pleased and huffed away, muttering obscenities under his breath.